 Treating It Like a Task

-At first, a devotional journal for beginners may feel unfamiliar.
-However, over time, clarity replaces confusion, and confidence replaces hesitation.
+At first, this process may feel unfamiliar.
+Over time, clarity replaces confusion.

 - Greater understanding of Scripture